The Beilstein Journal of Organic Chemistry

 Beilstein J. Org.
 Chem.
 2010, 6, 699–703. doi:10.3762/bjoc.6.81

-Authors should submit their manuscripts electronically to the Beilstein Journal of Organic Chemistry using the secure Beilstein Publishing System.
+Authors should submit their manuscripts electronically to the Beilstein Journal of Organic Chemistry using the Beilstein Publishing System.
 The system allows authors to keep informed about of the status of their submission.
 Details of the submission process and acceptable file formats are given in the Submission Checklist and the Instructions for Authors.
+The Editoral Policy and Workflow describes our editorial policies and the production workflow.

-When submitting a manuscript intended for a Thematic Series, please include the Thematic Series title and the name of the guest editor in the cover letter.
+When submitting a manuscript intended for a thematic issue, please include the thematic issue title and the name of the guest editor in the cover letter.

 Registration with the Beilstein Journal of Organic Chemistry